-Enhancing vegetation in densely developed areas and on rooftops can also lower the amount of energy needed to cool buildings, lowering energy costs.
+Enhancing vegetation in densely developed areas and on rooftops can also lower the energy needed to cool buildings, lowering energy costs.
 Green roofs consist of vegetation growing in engineered soil that sits on top of a drainage layer.
-Green roofs divert the water they absorb into rooftop rain barrels.
-This type of rainwater capture and retention reduces the volume of water flowing into city sewers.
+This type of rainwater capture and retention reduces the volume and flow of water flowing into city sewers.

 Many strategies are used in New York City to make buildings more flood-resistant.

 The DCP’s Retrofitting Buildings for Flood Risk Design Manual analyzes and illustrates retrofit design options for ten real-world examples representing New York City’s vulnerable building typologies.
 The manual serves as a resource for a variety of public and private-sector parties, including policy makers, architects, engineers, builders, developers, and property owners.